zerynth/docs-v3/docs/new_posts/2021-03-26-zdevicemanger-cli.md

 arguments:
 - `FIRMWARE_ID`: the firmware id to upload the new version
-- `VERSION`; the version of the newly uploaded files.
+- `VERSION`: the version of the newly uploaded files.
 - `ARCHIVE_PATH`: path of the archive to be uploaded.